Pilot (pen company)

 Pilot Corporation (株式会社パイロットコーポレーション, Kabushiki Gaisha Pairotto Kōporēshon) is a Japanese pen manufacturer based in Tokyo.
 It produces writing instruments, stationery and jewellery, but is best known for its pens.

 It is the largest pen manufacturer in Japan, with competition globally from other pen companies like Japanese Pentel Co., Mitsubishi Pencil Co.
 (Uni-ball), French Bic and American Paper Mate.
 Pilot has many subsidiaries throughout the world, including in the Philippines, United Kingdom, Indonesia, Malaysia, India, Brazil, South Africa, Germany, Mexico, South Korea, United States, Russia, Australia, Italy and France.
-Most Pilot pens are made in Japan, France and the US.
+Most Pilot pens are made in Japan, France and the United States.
 Namiki, Pilot's fountain pens with maki-e lacquering designs, are made in the Hiratsuka factory.

 History

 In 1915, Ryōsuke Namiki (並木良輔), a professor from Tokyo Nautical College in Japan, left his job to found a small factory near Tokyo to produce gold pen nibs.
 In 1916, Namiki expanded his product line and became a full-fledged manufacturer of writing instruments.

 The Pilot Pen Corporation was founded by Ryosuke Namiki with Masao Wada (和田正雄) in 1918 under the name of the Namiki Manufacturing Company.

 In 1926 it established overseas offices in Malaysia, Singapore, Boston, London and Shanghai.
 In 1938 the name of the company changed to the Pilot Pen Co., Ltd. It was again renamed in 1950 as the Pilot Ink Company, Ltd. In 1954 a branch was opened in Brazil.
 From 1972 to 1999 various sub-companies were formed to cover the various branches, and the collective name for these is Pilot Corporation.
 More recently, Pilot began the BeGreen range of pens and pencils which are composed of mostly recycled content.

-In 1995 and 1996, they raced a Ferrari F40 LM at the 24 Hours Of Le Mans.
+In 1995 and 1996, they raced a Ferrari F40 LM at the 24 Hours of Le Mans.
 The racing team that entered the F40 LM was at first named Pilot-Aldix Racing, but was soon named under Pilot Pen Racing and Pilot Racing.
 It won at the 4 Hours of Anderstorp and finished 12th at Le Mans.

 Pilot created the Aquadoodle drawing toy for children with disappearing hydrochromic ink.
 Aquadoodle was marketed through a partnership with Spin Master beginning in 2003, and won the American Toy of the Year award.

 In 2018 Pilot celebrated the company's 100th anniversary with a number of special pages to its website and special edition pens.

 In 2023, Pilot ended its forty-year-old partnership with Indian stationery company Luxor Writing Instruments, and is set to enter the Indian market individually.